 Who this policy applies to

-- Anyone on Salvation Army premises in New Zealand, Fiji and Tonga.
+- Anyone on Salvation Army premises in New Zealand, Fiji, Tonga and Samoa.

 - Anyone participating in a Salvation Army programme, activity or work matter.
 They could be a staff member, officer, soldier, volunteer, attendee or client.